 Milton Friedman, a Nobel-prize winning economist was an early fan of floating currencies.
 Whenever there is a shortfall in demand for a country's goods and assets, it is easier to let one price, the exchange rate, drop than it is to cut all of the country's other prices instead.
 This is the analogy he used in the sedate 1950s when exchange rates seldom changed.
-In today's volatile markets things could be different.
-The yen fell by 20% against the dollar in 2022, the South Korean won by 17%, and India's rupee by 9%.
-The UK pound fell close to parity with the dollar (though for additional political reasons) [6].
+In today's volatile markets things could be different [4].

-In response, Japan's finance ministry tried to prop up the yen for the first time since 1998, selling foreign currencies in exchange for its own.
-Similar actions were taken by ministers in South Korea and India.
 Friedman thought currency defences were either unnecessary or impossible.
 If the shortfall in demand was large and lasting, intervention would only delay the inevitable, since the country would run out of foreign-exchange reserves.
 If the shortfall was small and fleeting, intervention was unnecessary.
-Instead of buying a temporarily cheapened currency, the government could relay on speculators to do the job, since they would profit whenever the currency regaining its footing.
-Intervention was necessary only if the government was better at spotting a temporary misalignment than financial speculators whose livelihoods depended on it [6].
+Instead of buying a temporarily cheapened currency, the government could rely on speculators to do the job, since they would profit whenever the currency regaining its footing.
+Intervention was necessary only if the government was better at spotting a temporary misalignment than financial speculators whose livelihoods depended on it [4].